Odessa, Delaware: Transportation

 The Delaware Route 1 toll road is the most significant highway passing through Odessa.
 Its route follows the western edge of town, with an interchange with DE 299 that serves Odessa and neighboring Middletown.
 U.S. Route 13 passes through the heart of Odessa along Dupont Parkway, which follows 5th Street northbound and 6th Street southbound.
-Delaware Route 299 is the main east-west route in Odessa, passing through the town along Main Street.
+Delaware Route 299 is the main east–west route in Odessa, passing through the town along Main Street.
 DART First State provides bus service to Odessa at a park and ride lot west of the town near the interchange between DE 1 and DE 299.
-The park and ride lot serves the Route 43 and Route 63 buses to Middletown, the Route 301 bus to Wilmington and Dover, and the seasonal Route 305 "Beach Connection bus to Lewes and Rehoboth Beach.
+The park and ride lot serves the Route 43 and Route 63 buses to Middletown, the Route 301 bus to Wilmington and Dover, and the seasonal Route 305 "Beach Connection" bus to Lewes.

 Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity to Odessa.
 Chesapeake Utilities provides natural gas to the town.
 Trash and recycling collection is provided by the town.